On Friday, for our latest BrightonSoup event we went online for the third time.

 Mark on guitar, Tom on keyboards and Lisa #…

 With the rest of the band they are known as Seadog,and their debut album, Cabin Fever Blues, is out now and you can hear it on Spotify.

 A special thanks to Tom for playing AND making soup!

 These souper stars provided a delicious menu of 5 tasty soups to all of our guests – vegetarian, vegan, gluten free – something for everyone.

 A big thanks to Joe Gray for also baking some delicious freshly made bread!

 And to everyone else that brought food to share.

 Decorations, Donations & Raffle Prizes

-These are the local (and some national) businesses that supported us with donations and some amazing raffle prizes.
-These contributions help us to cover the cost of hosting the event so that all the ticket donations can go to the winner.
+These are the local people and businesses (and some national) that supported us with some amazing raffle prizes.
+These contributions often cover the cost of hosting the event so that all the ticket income and donations can go to the winner.